Related: Read 400+ free WordPress tutorials.

 - Plugin and theme files – we will explain how to remove them in the next section.

-- Inline CSS and scripts – these are not displayed in the PageSpeed tool.
+- Inline CSS and scripts – Google PageSpeed Insights tool generally do not display them.
 You have to manually identify and remove them from your site.
-If a plugin inserts inline CSS/script, then disable the plugin files.
+If a plugin inserts inline CSS/script, then disable the plugin files or avoid adding custom inline code.
 Remember, there is a big problem with heavy themes that use style.css with thousands of lines.
 You have to manually remove the code inside the style.css file to reduce the size.

 When you have plenty of plugin and theme files loaded, follow the below instructions to remove them on the pages where you do not need them.